pimtegelaar/git-changes-report/README.md

 #### Without Arguments

-If you run the script without any arguments, it will prompt you to enter the file extension and the number of months:
+If you run the script without any arguments, it will prompt you to enter the working directory, file extension and the number of months:

 ```bash
 ./git_changes_report.sh